Production Deployment Checklist

 -

-Change default secrets - Replace all default values
+Change default credentials - Replace all default values

 -